All Episodes

 He actually sent a response to Megan Kelly last night.

-And his uh his response, you please tell the people who were protesting to kiss my ask me some questions.
+And his response: You please tell the people who are protesting to kiss my, ask me some questions.

-And play on words allowed Megan Kelly, who was reading the statement on live TV to say the phrase kiss my ass without it being bleeped, because she were quoting somebody.
+Play on words allowed Megan Kelly, who was reading the statement on live TV, to say the phrase, kiss my ass, without it being bleeped, because she was quoting somebody.

 See, that's the difference.

-If Meghan Kelly had been talking to a guest, I don't know, say take your pick of a guest.
+If Megan Kelly had been talking to a guest, I don't know, say, take your pick of a guest.

 They would have bleeped it.

-But since she was reading the statement from Kid Rock, who said, you tell those critics as a kiss my ass, she could say kiss my ass, because she was quoting Kid Rock and not have it bleeped.
+But since she was reading the statement from Kid Rock, who said, you tell those critics to say, kiss my ass, she could say kiss my ass because she was quoting Kid Rock and not have it bleeped.

-Just like I can do it here without having it bleep, because I'm quoting Megan Kelly, quoting Kid Rock.
+Just like I can do it here without having it bleeped, because I'm quoting Megan Kelly, quoting Kid Rock.

 The bottom line is Kid Rock told him to go to hell.

-He's not going to get rid of a flag at his uh at his performances.
+He's not going to get rid of a flag at his performances.

 Here's Ken in Palm Beach Gardens in Florida.